StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### lake_pk_compaction_max_input_rowsets

 - **Default:** 1000
 - **Description:** The maximum number of input rowsets allowed in a Primary Key table compaction task in a shared-data cluster.
 Since v3.2.4 and v3.1.10, the default value of this parameter is changed from `5` to `1000`.
+After the Sized-tiered Compaction policy is enabled for Primary Key tables (`enable_pk_size_tiered_compaction_strategy`), there is no need to limit the number of rowsets for each compaction to reduce write implication.
+Therefore, the value of this parameter is raised.
 - **Introduced in:** v3.1.8, v3.2.3

 #### compact_threads